Free Kitchen Hacks eBook

 one cinnamon roll on a cooling rack with icing dripping off the side

-Troubleshooting Your Apple Pie Cinnamon Rolls
+Troubleshooting Your Fall Cinnamon Rolls

 If your cinnamon rolls are soggy on the bottom, the dough is most likely the culprit.
 The dough has to have enough structure to rise properly to avoid a dense and soggy roll.